 The School Nurse and Admission Director will closely monitor health records to ensure that they are complete and current.
-Parent failure to comply to provide the school with up to date valid health records including immunizations will result in having a mandatory Parent-Nurse meeting to bring the student's health records in compliance immediately.
+The parent's failure to comply with providing the school with up to date valid health records including immunizations will result in having a mandatory Parent-Nurse meeting to bring the student's health records in compliance immediately.

-Failure to comply may result in student not being able to return to school until student records are compliant.
+Failure to comply may result in the student not being able to return to school until student records are compliant.

-State of Texas requires that any student with severe allergic reactions that required the use of an Epi-Pen or Auvi-Q epinephrine pen, have the following documentation on file:
+The state of Texas requires that any student with severe allergic reactions that required the use of an Epi-Pen or Auvi-Q epinephrine pen have the following documentation on file: